xhuljansadiku/xhuljansadiku/README.md

 ## 🎯 Career Goal

-I am looking for a position as a **(Junior) Software Developer** or **Web Developer** where I can contribute to innovative projects, especially in the field of modern web technologies and AI-driven solutions.
+I am looking for a position as a **Software Developer** or **Web Developer** where I can contribute to innovative projects, especially in the field of modern web technologies and AI-driven solutions.

 ---